fastify/fastify-http-proxy/README.md

 ### prefix

 The prefix to mount this plugin on.
 All the requests to the current server starting with the given prefix will be proxied to the provided upstream.

+Parametric path is supported.
+To register a parametric path, use the colon before the parameter name.

 The prefix will be removed from the URL when forwarding the HTTP request.